Courses in Environmental Sustainability – 2 points

 CSM 74th Annual Conference Poster Presentation – Summer 2025

-Travelled to Montreal, Quebec, Canada to present my directed study project supervised by Dr. Jonathan Van Hamme at the 74th Annual Conference of the Canadian Society of Microbiologists.
+In 2025, I travelled to Montreal, Quebec, Canada to present my directed study project supervised by Dr. Jonathan Van Hamme at the 74th Annual Conference of the Canadian Society of Microbiologists.
 The poster was titled “Quantitative PCR assay development for monitoring genes suspected of contributing to PFAS degradation by Gordonia sp. strain NB4-1Y” and presented orally at the conference.
-At the conference I was able to disseminate my research and network with other researchers specializing in PFAS.
-During the conference, I was also able to attend various lectures and seminars focused on cutting edge microbiology.
-Many of the talks centered on microbial communities from thawing permafrost in the Artic and Antarctic due to the effects of climate change.
+The experience allowed me to disseminate my research and network with other researchers specializing in PFAS.
+During the conference, I was also able to attend various lectures and seminars focused on cutting edge microbiology with many of the talks centered on microbial communities from thawing permafrost in the Artic and Antarctic due to the effects of climate change, emphasizing the importance of environmental sustainability in research.
+Looking forward, I plan to continue to disseminate my research on PFAS in an accessible manner to experts and non-specialists as the threat of these chemicals to environmental and human health becomes critical.